 These have already been accounted for in the operations spending impact and should thus be removed to avoid double-counting.
-We estimate that on-campus sales generated by out-of-state visitors totaled \$10.9 million.
-The net sales from out-of-state visitors in FY 2021-22 thus come to \$163.3 million.
+We estimate that on-campus sales generated by out-of-state added income and is equivalent to supporting 2,164 jobs.

 Calculating the increase in income as a result of visitor spending again requires use of the MR-SAM model.
 The analysis begins by discounting the off-campus sales generated by out-of-state visitors to account for leakage in the trade sector, and then bridging the net figures to the detailed sectors of the MR-SAM model.
-The model runs Hundreds of thousands of outof-state visitors came to the UI in FY 2021-22 to participate in various activities, including commencement, sports events, and orientation. ЪŢЪ the net sales figures through the multiplier matrix to arrive at the multiplier effects.
-As shown in Table 2.12, the net impact of visitor spending in FY 2021-22 is \$53.6 million in labor income and \$37.6 million in non-labor income.
-This totals to \$91.2 million in added income and is equivalent to supporting 2,164 jobs.
+The model runs of-state visitors came to the UI in FY 2021-22 to participate in various activities, including commencement, sports events, and orientation.